mirzavic4869/middleman/README.md

 Middleman is a project for helping each store for buying some products for stock on distributor via online.
 In real case, many store that still doing manual for listing stock product, add / reduce for in/out stock product, take a notes for stock of their products.
 So therefore, Middleman is developed here trying for handle that behaviour user which changing from manual to all stock activity in online.

-### You need to re-stock product?
-MIDDLEMAN is solutions

 ## TECHNOLOGIES/TOOLS WE USED FOR THIS PROJECT
 <div align="center">
   <a href="https://nextjs.org/" target="_blank" rel="noreferrer">